Lehita/Food-Production-and-Consumption-Analysis/README.md

 ### THE DATA
 #### The data used in the analysis comprise two datasets (one containing information on food production and the other containing information on food consumption).
 Production values were measured in kilo-tonnes while consumption values were measured in kcal/person/day.
 ### SUMMARY OF ANALYSIS
 #### The visuals were built using Python programming language and used to write a report containing recommended solutions.
-The code and article can be found in this repo.
+The notebook containing the code can be found in this repo.
+#### Link to article: